MilicaBulajic/fengshui-modern/src/pages/servisi.sr.md

 ---
 id: '05'
-title: "Feng Shui & Modern design"
+title: "Services"
 image: /img/services.jpg
-heading:
+heading: DESIGN YOUR HOME = DESIGN YOUR LIFE
 subheading: HOME CONSULTATION SERVICES WE OFFER
-description: "We like to remind you that every calendar year the energy in the house changes.
-It is vital that every year we do energy update, to protect us from negative influences and make positive energy support in our life.
-That is the importance of Feng Shui and how it helps you live a happy and fulfilled life.
-We are happy to help you in this!"
+description: READY FOR THE CHANGE?
+For more informations and to book your consultation please contact us and download our Booklet of Services.
+We are happy to hear from you!
 templateKey: services
 tags:
   - art